AmaliaToffano/.github/profile/README.md

 ## Welcome to the 3D'omics code hub

 The **3D'omics code hub** is the common space to develop, share and discuss about bioinformatic and statistical code used in 3D'omics.
-It contains multiple repositories dedicates to specific data processing and analysis steps.
+It contains multiple repositories dedicated to specific data processing and analysis steps.
+3D'omics deals with two main types of omic data, conventional data generated at the macroscopic level (from faecal samples, gut contents, mucosal scrapes, etc.), and data generated at the micro-scale from microdissections.
+The multiple repositories stored in this hub are organised accordingly:

 ### Bioinformatics